 On the surface, it may seem that binge eating disorder (BED) and compulsive buying disorder (CBD) have little in common.
 But the two conditions are more closely related than many people think.

-Both binge eating and compulsive shopping are tied to struggles with impulsivity and self-control.
-And the conditions are frequently co-occurring, meaning they are both expressed in the same person.
+Both binge eating and compulsive shopping are tied to struggles with impulsivity and self-control.1 And the conditions are frequently co-occurring, meaning someone exhibits both behaviors simultaneously.

 Why Do Binge Eating & Compulsive Shopping Co-Occur?

-In 1995, researchers found that women with binge eating disorder were significantly more likely to buy compulsively, when compared to people who didn’t binge on food.
-[1] And a 2021 study found additional connections between the two conditions, including: [2]
+In 1995, researchers found that women with binge eating disorder were significantly more likely to buy compulsively, when compared to people who didn’t binge on food.2 In addition, a 2021 study found additional connections between the two conditions, including:3

 - Inflexibility: People with both conditions had a harder time changing their thoughts or behaviors.

-- Novelty seeking: This group was interested in new and unusual things, which impacted how quickly they could get better.
+- Novelty seeking: This group was interested in new and unusual things, which affected how quickly they could improve.

-While it’s possible for these traits to appear in anyone, the combination was especially common among people with co-occurring binge eating disorder and compulsive buying disorder, leading researchers to believe they could play a role in sustaining the conditions.
+While these traits can appear in anyone, the combination was especially common among people with co-occurring binge eating disorder and compulsive buying disorder, leading researchers to believe they could play a role in sustaining the conditions.

 Understanding the Role of Impulsivity

-D and CBD, impulsivity may play the biggest part in upholding the disordered behavior.
-This trait describes the tendency to act without thinking, which in many ways represents the foundation of compulsive actions.
+Among the shared traits of BED and CBD, impulsivity may play the biggest part in upholding the disorders.
+This trait describes the tendency to act without thinking, which, in many ways, forms the foundation of compulsive actions.

-Researchers say this trait is closely tied to a number of eating disorders, but especially those that appear on the bulimic spectrum.
-[3] Due to their shared aspect of binging, BED and bulimia nervosa are both considered part of this group.
+Researchers say this trait is closely tied to a number of eating disorders, but especially those that appear on the bulimic spectrum.4 Due to their shared aspect of bingeing, BED and bulimia nervosa are both considered part of this group.

-Impulsivity may contribute to the “trance like” state many people say they feel while binging.
-It overrides the messages sent from the brain, allowing the body to simply take over through the action of continuous eating.
+Impulsivity may contribute to the “trance-like” state some people say they feel while binging.
+It overrides messages from the brain, allowing the body to simply take over through continuous eating.5

-And more than 95% of people with compulsive shopping behavior have described their purchasing habits in a similar way.
-[4] They don’t consider whether they need what they buy, and they don’t think about whether they can afford it.
-They simply succumb to the action of buying the items.
+More than 95% of people with compulsive shopping behavior have described their purchasing habits in a similar way.6 They don’t consider whether they need what they buy, and they don’t think about whether they can afford it.
+They simply succumb to the urge to buy the items.

-It’s likely that impulsivity plays the central role in the development and maintenance of both disorders, whether it’s expressed as trouble with eating, shopping, or both.
+Impulsivity likely plays the central role in the development and maintenance of both disorders, whether it’s expressed as trouble with eating, shopping, or both.

 Other Connections Between Binge Eating Disorder and Compulsive Shopping